-The art of practice is what we need to also master to be top of the game.
+The art of practice is what we need to master to be top of the game.

-While most of the people are satisfied following the adage ‘practice makes a man perfect’, magicians set themselves apart by upholding a slight modification of this proverb which is ‘perfect practice makes a man perfect’.
+While most people are satisfied following the adage ‘practice makes perfect’, magicians set themselves apart by upholding a slight modification of this proverb which is ‘perfect practice makes perfect’.

-Indeed for a magician, the only way which would help him to perform with a natural flair in front of an audience is to practice perfectly, meaning not only devote time to practice but derive the maximum that he can out of such sessions.
+Indeed for magicians, the only way which would help them to perform with a natural flair in front of an audience is to practice perfectly, meaning not only devoting time to practice but deriving the maximum that they can out of such sessions.

-Observe any expert magician and the first point that becomes evident is that this professional is invariably ready with at least a bunch of tricks which he can perform impromptu in any given setting.
+Observe any expert magician and the first point that becomes evident is that this professional is invariably ready with many tricks which they can perform impromptu in any given setting.

-When compared with other artistic forms, the art of magic bears some similarities and some distinction as well.
+When compared with other artistic forms, the art of magic bears some similarities and some distinctions as well.

-Undoubtedly it needs plenty of practice but in this case the quality of practice is as important as quantity – there is no point in practicing for long hours if the practice session lacks organization, is bereft of certain areas of focus and is full of distractions.
+Undoubtedly it needs plenty of practice but in this case the quality of the practice is as important as the quantity – there is no point in practising for long hours if the practice session lacks organisation, is bereft of certain areas of focus, and is full of distractions.

-Therefore, to excel at performing magic flawlessly, for a professional as also a novice, squeezing the most out of practice sessions is a must.
+Therefore, to excel at performing magic flawlessly, for a professional as well a novice, squeezing the most out of practice sessions is a must.

-- Picking an appropriate location – This is one of the most seminal factors in determining whether the time spent is well utilized or a complete waste.
+This is one of the most important factors in determining whether the time spent is well utilised or a complete waste.

-An ideal location for practicing magic must be well lit, feature a full length mirror and should consist of a variety of storage spaces like shelves and tables within easy reach.
+An ideal location for practising magic must be well lit, feature a full length mirror, and should consist of a variety of storage spaces like shelves and tables that are within easy reach.

-Tranquility and minimum of distractions in surrounding areas is an added advantage as is extra space which permits free movement.
+Tranquillity and a minimum of distractions in surrounding areas is an added advantage as is extra space which permits free movement.

-- Determining props and their positions – A detail which needs to be decided upon from the first day itself, this cannot be neglected or procrastinated by the magician if success is important to him.
+Determining props and their positions are details which need to be decided from the first day, as this cannot be neglected by the magician if success is important to them.

-From the very first day of practice, the individual must make up his mind as to which props he would require as also where they should be placed.
+From the very first day of practice, the individual must make up their mind as to which props they would require and where they should be placed.